Anhgrew/AnhGrew/README.md

 ## 🔭  Here are some details about me:

+🌱 I enjoy learning about new technologies

-🤔 I am seeking help with creating new start-up projects and bringing innovative ideas to life.
+🤔 I am seeking help with creating new start-up projects.

+💬 Feel free to ask me about anything related to DevOps

 📫 You can reach me on LinkedIn, where I'm active and responsive.

 ⚡ Fun fact: I have a great sense of humor and love to make people laugh!